Leslie Cheung: Early life

-Cheung was born Cheung Fat-chung in Kowloon, British Hong Kong, the youngest of 10 children in a middle-class Hakka family.
-His father, Cheung Wut-hoi, was a well-known tailor specialised in suits whose customers included Western celebrities such as film director Alfred Hitchcock and actors Marlon Brando and Cary Grant.
+Cheung was born in Kowloon, British Hong Kong, the youngest of 10 children in a middle-class Hakka family.
+His father, Cheung Wut-hoi, was a well-known tailor who specialised in suits, whose customers included Western celebrities such as film director Alfred Hitchcock and actors Marlon Brando and Cary Grant.
 Despite his father's reputation in the fashion industry, Cheung was uninspired by the profession.
 Cheung told many interviewers that he had an unhappy childhood, feeling emotionally estranged from his father and siblings, and frequently witnessing arguments and fights in the household.
-He felt "depressed sometimes" and longed for affection from his parents who were absent from home most of the time in his childhood.
+He felt "depressed sometimes" and longed for affection from his parents who were absent for most of his childhood.
 His father's abusive treatment of his mother had a lasting effect on Cheung's perspectives on marriage.
 When Cheung's father married another woman, his emotional life further deteriorated.
-He was brought up by his grandmother, whom he was very close with.
-Cheung summed up his upbringing as a "silent resentment" with "nothing worth remembering", except for the death of his grandmother when he was in primary school, which was the "one thing that I do remember about my childhood."
+Cheung was brought up by his grandmother, to whom he was very close.
+Cheung summed up his upbringing as a "silent resentment" with "nothing worth remembering," except for the death of his grandmother when he was in primary school, which was the "one thing that I do remember about my childhood."

-Cheung attended Rosaryhill School for secondary education in Hong Kong and, at age 12, enrolled at an independent boys boarding school Eccles Hall School Quideham near Norwich in England.
-During his time at Rosaryhill, Cheung was academically poor but excelled in the English language.
+Cheung attended Rosaryhill School in Hong Kong for secondary education, and at age 12 enrolled at an independent boys boarding school, Eccles Hall School Quidenham, near Norwich in England.
+During his time at Rosaryhill, Cheung did poorly academically, except that he excelled in the English language.
 He discovered a newfound interest in Western films and immersed himself in music, studying the original soundtrack of Romeo and Juliet.
-When in England, he recalled that there were "racial problems", but managed to make friends.
-During weekends, he worked as a bartender and would sometimes do amateur singing at his relatives' restaurant in Southend-on-Sea.
-He came across the film Gone with the Wind and chose Leslie as his English name inspired by the actor Leslie Howard, feeling that "The name can be a man's or woman's, it's very unisex."
+He recalled that there were "racial problems" when he was in England, but he managed to make friends.
+During weekends, he worked as a bartender and sometimes did amateur singing at his relatives' restaurant in Southend-on-Sea.
+He came across the film Gone with the Wind and chose Leslie as his English name, inspired by the actor Leslie Howard, feeling that "the name can be a man's or woman's; it's very unisex."

 Cheung attended the University of Leeds, where he studied textile management.
-After one year of study, in 1976, he returned to Hong Kong when his father became paralysed on one side of the body after a stroke.
-As the father wanted all of his children to be at home, Cheung abandoned his study and became a salesman for Levi's for a living.
-Cheung recalled that during this time, "I had no plans; there I was, feeling like I was hanging in the middle of nowhere."
+After one year of study, he returned to Hong Kong in 1976 when his father became paralysed on one side of his body following a stroke.
+As his father wanted all of his children to be at home, Cheung abandoned his studies and became a salesman for Levi's to make ends meet.
+Cheung recalled that during this time, "I had no plans.
+There I was, feeling like I was hanging in the middle of nowhere."